jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

 > When we find a dollar sign at the beginning of a line of code, it appears to signify that everything following should be typed out on the reader's "command line".

-> The command line was the 21st-century equivalent of our ship computer- you tell it a command (by typing with your fingers- such barbarians!) and it does exactly what you ask.
-The most common name for this command line was "bash" (as I said- violent barbarians!), but there were several other variants in use.
+> The command line was the 21st-century equivalent of our ship computer; you tell it a command (by typing with your fingers--such barbarians!) and it does exactly what you ask.
+The most common name for this command line was "bash" (as I said--violent barbarians!), but there were several other variants in use.

 > I will continue reporting my findings as I uncover more of this fascinating 21st-century document.